-Explore why amending your Alaska Articles of Organization or Certificate of Incorporation is essential for business compliance and flexibility.
-Discover more in our concise guide below.
+Explore why amending your Alaska Articles of Organization or Articles of Incorporation is essential for business compliance and flexibility.
+Discover more in our guide below.

 All limited liability companies (LLCs) in Alaska are required to file Articles of Organization to properly begin operations in the state.
 Corporations have to file the Articles of Incorporation instead.
 This important filing conveys basic information about a limited liability company or corporation such as contact information for your members and your resident agent.
 But for most businesses, change is inevitable.
 When this information does change, it needs to be updated with Alaska’s Secretary of State through an amendment.

-If you are looking to start your limited liability company or corporation, head over to our Alaska LLC formation or Alaska corporation services page to see how we can make starting your business easier.
+If you’re looking to start your limited liability company or corporation, head over to our Alaska LLC formation or Alaska corporation services page to see how we can make starting your business easier.

 In Alaska, LLCs file the Articles of Organization to start their business.
 Technically, an LLC doesn’t even exist until this form is filed.
 The Articles of Organization asks for a variety of information about your business, including: